isakro/shoredate/README.md

-The blue gamma distribution on the y-axis represents the likely elevation of the site above sea-level when it was in use, which is described by an empirically derived gamma distribution with the parameters $\alpha$ (shape) = 0.286 and $\sigma$ (scale) = 20.833.
-This starts from the elevation of the site.
+The blue gamma distribution on the y-axis represents the likely elevation of the site above sea-level when it was in use, which is described by an empirically derived gamma function with the parameters
+$\alpha$ (shape) = 0.286 and $\sigma$ (scale) = 20.833.
+This starts from
+the elevation of the site.
 The red envelope is the shoreline displacement curve as interpolated to the site location.
 The probability from the gamma distribution is transferred to the calendar scale using the displacement curve.
 This gives the resulting shoreline date in grey,